 - Head and Neck Cancer and Facial Palsy

 - Ramsay Hunt Syndrome

 - Synkinesis/Facial Spasm

 With facial paralysis, every patient is unique and may require a customized treatment plan to obtain the best results.
 Dr. Rosenberg works closely with his patients and their medical team to find the treatment options that will offer the most benefit for function and aesthetics.
 With the right surgery and treatments, many patients with facial paralysis can vastly improve their ability to control their facial expressions and achieve a more balanced appearance.

 Effects of Facial Paralysis

 Facial paralysis can have detrimental effects on health, appearance and quality of life.
 Patients may have uncontrollable muscle spasms that make them feel uncomfortable in social situations.
 They may not be able to control how they smile or create other balanced facial expressions.
 For some, an eye may not close, putting them at risk for serious medical conditions and blindness.
 Treatment through surgery and other therapies can help minimize the negative effects to give patients the chance to live life to the fullest.

 Dr. Rosenberg is known for his compassion and dedication to helping patients by using his skills and expertise.
 For those with facial paralysis, he is one of the best surgeons in this specialized field when individuals want to explore surgical and other treatment options.
-Dr. Rosenberg has a office in NYC and another in Staten Island, where he offers his services to those seeking medical or cosmetic solutions for their facial paralysis.
+Dr. Rosenberg has a office in NYC and another in Upper East Side, where he offers his services to those seeking medical or cosmetic solutions for their facial paralysis.

 If you or a family member want to learn more about your options for treating facial nerve damage or paralysis, contact our office to schedule a consultation with Dr. Rosenberg.